preston/hsp-marketplace-documentation/hsp-project/docs/ballots/HL7_HSP_R2_STU1_2019SEP/digital_rights_management.md

 ## Dependencies and Sublicensure
 Interoperable, computable clinical content is enabled by common underlying terminology systems and information models.
 Presence of required dependencies unfortunately does not imply the consumer holds the right to use those dependencies.

 This is further complicated by a jungle of terminology-level licensing models.
 NLM’s UMLS license defines a tiered class system of licensing terms based on the nature of a work, and is used by RxNorm, VSAC, and many others.
 US users may only acquire SNOMED CT through UMLS license.
 Under their model, no means of organization-level licensing is provided, nor a means of redistributing UMLS content: not even for Government organizations.
-It is woefully inadequate and presents significant headaches for content producers wanting to publish computable content with “plug ‘n’ play” ease.
+It is woefully inadequate and presents significant headaches for content producers wanting to publish computable content with "plug ‘n’ play" ease.
 Unfortunately, most informaticians seem to ignore the issue.
 Violations are commonplace.

 The API does not attempt to model all underlying dependency licenses, as it is an implausable task at this time.
 Rather, operators should establish clear submission policies to set expectations for what is/isn't permissable to embed within submitted assets.